warncke/immutable-core-controller/README.md

 [Immutable Core Model](https://www.npmjs.com/package/immutable-core-model)
 default controllers will be created with standard CRUD functionality.

-## Immutable Core Controller v0.8 and Immutable Core v2

-Immutable Core Controller v0.8.0 is required to support breaking changes that were made in Immutable Core v2.

-Immutable Core Controller v0.8.0 is not compatible with Immutable Core v1.

-As of v0.8.0 the global ImmutableAccessControl instance will always be used for route access control instead of route specific instances.

-## Immutable Core Controller v0.7 and Immutable Core Model v3
+## Immutable Core Controller v0.11 and Immutable Core Model v4

-Immutable Core Controller v0.7.0 is required to support the breaking changes that were made in Immutable Core Model v3.
+Immutable Core Controller v0.11 is required to support the breaking changes that were made in Immutable Core Model v4.

-Immutable Core Controller v0.7 is not compatible with Imutable Core Model v2.
+Immutable Core Controller v0.11 is not compatible with Imutable Core Model v4.

 ## Creating a default controller for model